-The contractor shall use industry standard security measures including encryption protocols that comply with New York law and regulations to preserve and protect PII.
-The contractor must encrypt PII at rest and in transit in accordance with applicable New York laws and regulations.
+Contractor shall use industry standard security measures including encryption protocols that comply with New York law and regulations to preserve and protect PII.
+Contractor must encrypt PII at rest and in transit in accordance with applicable New York laws and regulations.